 Knowing that he is small can be a reason behind toddler fears

-Toddler has an understanding that he is small compared to all the people or things around him.
+The toddler has an understanding that he is small compared to all the people or things around him.
 Most of the people (apart from his friends) are all too big and are doing things he cannot do yet.
-Think like this, You are in a room full of athletes, body builders and fighters and you are a normal person with simple physique.
-You do not need any reason to be afraid, but you would be intimidated right?.
+Think like this, You are in a room full of athletes, bodybuilders, and fighters and you are a normal person with a simple physique.
+There is no reason to be afraid, but you would be intimidated right?.

 Me and My Family

 Being self-centered is a characteristic of toddlers up to almost three to six years of their life.
 Everything belongs to them.
 They learn a sense of mine, My toys, My Parents, My friends etc. They love all the focus and attention.
 So when something happens around them that’s fearful, can happen to them too.
 For example if mom burnt her hand a little while heating milk, it can happen to me too.
 If the dad is ill, then the toddler can be ill too.
 If his brother fell from his bicycle and got a scraped knee, then the toddler can fall from his tricycle and hurt himself as well.